-When a remote (FOOT or AMP) device is present, depending on welding process selected, the UP/DOWN behavior is different.
+When a remote (pedal or RC-pot) device is present, depending on welding process selected, the UP/DOWN behavior is different.

 SMAW:

 In SMAW welding mode, the remote device set the amperage setting in the whole range, bypassing the main control knob in front User interface.
 In that case the signals coming from UP/DOWN are ignored.